-STUDENTS WITH DISABILITIES ACT FOR STUDENTS WITH SPECIAL NEEDS STATEMENT subject to penalties, up to and possibly including suspension and/or expulsion.
+The academic community is operated on the basis of honesty, integrity, and fair play.
+It applies to cases in which cheating, plagiarism, or other academic misconduct has occurred in an instructional context.
+Students found guilty of academic misconduct are subject to penalties, up to and possibly including suspension and/or expulsion.
 Student academic misconduct records are maintained by the Office of Registration and Records.